Travis Scott: 2012–2014: Owl Pharaoh and Days Before Rodeo

 On March 13, 2014, Scott performed a new song, tentatively titled "1975" featuring Big Sean, from his upcoming project at the time, at the Texan music festival South by Southwest (SXSW).
 Scott later confirmed via his Twitter account that the song is not called "1975", and would be included on his second mixtape, titled Days Before Rodeo.
 He would later take to his Twitter account to announce Rodeo, as the official title for his major-label debut studio album.
 On May 5, 2014, Scott released the full version of the song, with its new title "Don't Play", featuring a sample of the song "M.O.N.E.Y" by the English rock band the 1975.
 On July 11, 2014, "Don't Play" was officially released as the lead single from Days Before Rodeo, via digital distribution.

 Following the success of Days Before Rodeo, Scott announced that he would headline a concert tour, called The Rodeo Tour, with rapper Young Thug and producer Metro Boomin.
 The tour started on March 1, 2015, in Santa Ana, California, and ended on April 1, 2015, in Portland, Oregon.
 The tour ran through major cities and artists such as Kanye West, Chris Brown, Wale and Birdman made special guest appearances in certain cities.

 2015–2016: Rodeo and Birds in the Trap Sing McKnight

 Rodeo was released on September 4, 2015, by Grand Hustle and Epic Records.
+The album debuted at #3 on the Billboard 200, selling 85,000 album-equivalent units in the first week.
 The album features guest appearances from Quavo, Juicy J, Kanye West, The Weeknd, Swae Lee, Chief Keef, Justin Bieber, Young Thug and Toro y Moi, and includes production from Mike Dean, Kanye West, WondaGurl, Suber, DJ Dahi, Metro Boomin, 1500 or Nothin', Sonny Digital, Southside, Terrace Martin, Zaytoven, Pharrell Williams and Scott himself, among others.
 The album was supported by two singles: "3500" featuring Future and 2 Chainz, and "Antidote".
-The latter became his highest-charting single on the US Billboard Hot 100 chart, peaking at number 16.
+The latter became his highest-charting single on the US Billboard Hot 100 chart, peaking at number 16, and achieving a septuple Platinum certification by the RIAA.
 Rodeo received generally positive reviews from critics and debuted at number three on the U.S. Billboard 200 chart.
 It also debuted at number one on the Billboard Rap Albums chart.